 Aim 5.
 Create standards for the community to use to describe single-cell experimental designs, including assay types, data and metadata.

-The Data Coordination Platform is continuously developed and improved in response to researchers’ needs and feedback.
+The HCA Data Portal is continuously developed and improved in response to researchers’ needs and feedback.
 Navigate to the Contact page to ask questions or provide feedback.